UCF/Athena-Framework/_docs/getting-started/browsers-devices.md

 ### Internet Explorer

-Internet Explorer 10+ is supported; IE9 and down is not.
-Please be aware that some CSS3 properties and HTML5 elements are not fully supported in IE10 and IE11, or require prefixed properties for full functionality.
+Internet Explorer 11 is supported; IE 10 and older are not.
+Please be aware that some CSS3 properties and HTML5 elements are not fully supported in IE 11, or require prefixed properties for full functionality.
 Visit [Can I use...](http://caniuse.com/) for details on browser support of CSS3 and HTML5 features.

 ### Other browsers
 Alternative browsers which use the latest version of WebKit, Blink, or Gecko, whether directly or via the platform's web view API, are not explicitly supported.
 However, Athena should (in most cases) display and function correctly in these browsers as well.